alicemirror/Nanodrone-II_PSoC6/README.md

 ## Design and Implementation

-This example implements three RTOS tasks: MQTT Client, Publisher, and Subscriber.
+This project implements three RTOS tasks: MQTT Client, Publisher, and (optionally  via MQTT_SUBSCRIBE in mqtt_task.c) Subscriber.
 The main function initializes the BSP and the retarget-io library, and creates the MQTT Client task.

 The MQTT Client task initializes the Wi-Fi Connection Manager (WCM) and connects to a Wi-Fi access point (AP) using the Wi-Fi network credentials that are configured in *wifi_config.h*.
 Upon a successful Wi-Fi connection, the task initializes the MQTT library and establishes a connection with the MQTT Broker/Server.